Israeli-occupied territories: Sinai Peninsula

 Israel captured the Sinai Peninsula from Egypt in the 1967 Six-Day War.
 It established settlements along the Gulf of Aqaba and in the northeast portion, just below the Gaza Strip.
 It had plans to expand the settlement of Yamit into a city with a population of 200,000, though the actual population of Yamit did not exceed 3,000.
 The Sinai Peninsula was returned to Egypt in stages beginning in 1979 as part of the Egypt–Israel peace treaty.
-As required by the treaty, Israel evacuated Israeli military installations and civilian settlements prior to the establishment of "normal and friendly relations" between it and Egypt.
+As required by the treaty, Israel evacuated Israeli military installations and civilian settlements before the establishment of "normal and friendly relations" between it and Egypt.
 Israel dismantled eighteen settlements, two air force bases, a naval base, and other installations by 1982, including the only oil resources under Israeli control.
 The evacuation of the civilian population, which took place in 1982, was done forcefully in some instances, such as the evacuation of Yamit.
 The settlements were demolished, as it was feared that settlers might try to return to their homes after the evacuation.
 Since 1982, the Sinai Peninsula has not been regarded as occupied territory.